hhkaos/hhkaos.github.io/blog/2024-07-06/index.md

 <details><summary>⚠️ <strong>Notices and acknowledgments</strong></summary>
 <p>

+I would like to start by clarifying that:
-- I want to clarify that I was born in 1984, so what I write in this article is mostly the result of my research and contributions.
+* I was born in 1984, so what I put in this article is mostly the result of my research and contributions received.
-- Therefore, I am sure this article has gaps and errors, so I appreciate all contributions.
+* I am sure that this article has gaps and errors.
-- All contributions will be acknowledged and will be under [CC Attribution 4.0 International](http://creativecommons.org/licenses/by/4.0/)
+* I am grateful for all contributions, which of course will be appreciated and will be under [CC Attribution 4.0 International](http://creativecommons.org/licenses/by/4.0/).

-- **Acknowledgments**: to [JJ Merelo](https://www.linkedin.com/in/juan-j-merelo-0815/) for his contributions and to [SCIE](https://www.scie.es/inicios-informatica-en-espana/) because their website has been enormously helpful.
+**Acknowledgments**: to [JJ Merelo](https://www.linkedin.com/in/juan-j-merelo-0815/) for his contributions and to [SCIE](https://www.scie.es/inicios-informatica-en-espana/) because their website has been enormously helpful.

 </p>
 </details>